iivanoo/covid-apps-observer/data/data_dk/reports/resources/com.netcompany.smittestop_exposure_notification___1.0.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.netcompany.smittestop_exposure_notification 4 reviews"/>
 </p>

+> Works, I guess.
+Needs english version asap for the students and other internationals, though<br> :date: __2020-08-09 14:14:52__

+> To increase trust and adoption this app should be made open source.
+That way, we all could have a look at the code to see if there's any privacy breach, and could even contribute with an English translation for the app.
+Plus, Denmark would set the example and other countries would follow.
+You might think that an open source app is more vuneravle to attacks but this is a very naïve arguments: vulnerabilities are exposed and fixed faster.<br> :date: __2020-08-07 08:44:54__

 > App'en driller, når telefonen sættes i flytilstand og app'en ikke kører helt i baggrunden.
 Når app'en har et GUI åben, når bluetooth forsvinder, kommer en dialogboks frem, som kræver ny godkendelse af BT.
 Hvis app'en derimod kører uden GUI, så tåler den fint at BT forsvinder og dukker op igen.
 Den dialogboks i GUI.-tilstand bør rettes.<br> :date: __2020-08-04 18:50:15__